m4r1k/k8s_5g_lab/README.md

 ```

 ### 7.3 - NFS Server
 This time around, the number of steps is way less.
+Make sure the interface has an MTU 9000 to allow Jumbo Frames also for NFS.

 Let's install the NFS packages
 ```bash
 dnf install nfs-utils nfs4-acl-tools sysstat -y
 ```